TestingExcellence/mundana-theme-jekyll/_posts/2017-07-10-test-oracles-test-heuristics.md

 Example:

 Suppose you are testing an e-commerce website.
 Most e-commerce websites' search results page contains filters and sort functionalities.
-Through years of experience **[testing e-commerce websites](http://www.testingexcellence.com/testing-e-commerce-websites/)**, I have come to learn that combining filters and sort options are likely to reveal interesting bugs, as this has been the case many times, therefore, on my next project, I intuitively will test some scenarios related to combining filters and sort options.
+Through years of experience [testing e-commerce websites](/testing-e-commerce-websites/), I have come to learn that combining filters and sort options are likely to reveal interesting bugs, as this has been the case many times, therefore, on my next project, I intuitively will test some scenarios related to combining filters and sort options.

 ## Test Oracles